mblarsen/laravel-repository/README.md

 $repository = Repository::for(Post::class);
 ```

-When used in controllers it is recommended letitng Laravel do the work for you:
+When used in controllers it is recommended letting Laravel do the work for you:

 ```php
 public function index(Repository $repository)